 Thomas C. King (TCK) Conference

 The TCK conference is the primary resident teaching conference and covers material on both the American Board of Surgery In-Training Exam (ABSITE) and the General Surgery Boards based on the American College of Surgeons weekly curriculum.
 For much of the year, residents are divided into separate "junior" (intern and PGY2) and "senior" (PGY3 to PGY5) sessions, however some topics are presented in a combined format.
 A true "resident teaching" conference, all residents take turns preparing presentations on topics throughout the year.
 These presentations are reviewed and each session moderated by a faculty member specializing in the area being discussed.
 Junior sessions focus on the basic science and pathologic basis for disease processes while senior sessions emphasize clinical decision-making and operative planning and execution around each topic.
 Later in the academic year, senior sessions begin to focus on preparation for general surgery board exams.
-In addition we host a multi-institutional mock oral examination to help senior residents prepare for the American Board of Surgery Certifying Examination.

 Department of Surgery Chairman's Conference